Harish-Srinivas-07/ip-phish/README.md

 ## Smart Data Getter 🧠

-The script includes a "Smart Data Getter" that retrieves information from the phishing dashboard.
+The script includes a "Smart Data Getter" that retrieves information from the phishing dashboard, Getting the Location Screen details battery percentage of whoever clicking.

 ## QR Code Generation 📷

 The script generates a QR code for easy sharing of the fake website URL.

-Enjoy experimenting with MaskPhish and remember to use it responsibly! 🎣🎣🎣
+Enjoy experimenting with Ip-Phish and remember to use it responsibly! 🎣🎣🎣